praveen240881/World_Weather_Analysis/README.md

 ### Vacation Itinerary

 This folder takes the search information from the search folder and uses Google Maps directions API to create a vacation itinerary.
 For example, the image below shows a 4 stop itinerary in Northern California that features Ukiah, Carson City, Laguna, and Half Moon Bay.

-Also, as with the vacation search folder, there is a hotel at each location.

-### Bonus: Weather Data

-As an addon to these three folders, there is a weather data folder that has valuable linear regression models looking at the correlation between different weather infromation and latitude.
-These take into consideration the different weather information that are used in the weather database folder.
-Please view this if you are interested.